akoll/scanta/README.md

   int count = 0;
 };
 ```
-When system state is mutated in the execution function, it can not be marked `const` anymore. `const` systems are executed with `inner parallelism`, meaning that they are applied to all matching entities concurrently:
+When system state is mutated in the execution function, it cannot be marked `const` anymore. `const` systems are executed with `inner parallelism`, meaning that they are applied to all matching entities concurrently:
 ```cpp
 class FireFighter {
 public: